-National Longitudinal Survey of Children and Youth Primary file Cycle 5, 2002-2003 Synthetic Files for Remote Access to the Master Files
+National Longitudinal Survey of Children and Youth Synthetic Files for Remote Access to the Master Files Cycle 6, 2004-2005

-Notice: The Synthetic Files (a.k.a.
-Dummy files) should not be used for purposes other than to develop and test computer programs that are to be submitted by remote access.
+Notice: The Synthetic Files should not be used for purposes other than to develop and test computer programs that are to be submitted by remote access.
 The Synthetic Files contain modified data and must never be used to produce estimates for analysis.